Ollie1994/kahoot_clone_v5/README.md

 # Kahoot Clone

-This project was built as a learning exercise to explore and acquire new technologies such as Next.js, Socket.IO/websockets, and deployment with AWS EC2.
+This project was built as a learning exercise to explore and acquire new technologies such as **Next.js**, **Socket.IO/websockets**, and deployment with **AWS EC2**.
 I chose to replicate Kahoot because it offered a straightforward yet powerful structure: a simple frontend, real-time multiplayer features, and a practical use case for sockets.

 ## Description

 Kahoot is a quiz website/application that allows users to quickly create or use existing quizzes.
 The part I chose to replicate was the classroom mode, where:
-* A host starts a game on a large screen (projector in a classroom).
+* A **host** starts a game on a large screen (e.g., projector in a classroom).
-* Players join the game using a unique code on their mobile devices or laptops.
+* **Players** join the game using a unique code on their mobile devices or laptops.
-* Questions are displayed in real time, and players submit their answers through their own devices.
+* **Questions** are displayed in real time, and players submit their answers through their own devices.

 This project replicates that flow using modern web technologies.

-What i hoped to accoplish with this project was to learn about next.js for an upcoming intership where i would be using it, at the same time i also wanted to learn about websockets and how they worked in a room enviroment.
-While i was doing all of this i was also studying to take the Aws Cloud Practiononers certificate so i also want to use an Aws ec2 instance to deploy it on using pm2 to keep it going.
+The main goals of this project were:
+- Learn **Next.js** for an upcoming internship.
+- Learn how **websockets** enable real-time communication between multiple users grouped into rooms (e.g., one quiz session per room).
+- Gain hands-on experience deploying to an **AWS EC2 instance** using **PM2**.
+- Complement my studies for the **AWS Cloud Practitioner certificate** by practicing cloud deployment.

+## Features

+- ✅ Create and host a quiz session as a teacher/host.
+- ✅ Players can join using a **unique game code**.
+- ✅ Real-time communication powered by **Socket.IO**.
+- ✅ Live question display for all connected players.
+- ✅ Instant answer submissions and feedback.
+- ✅ Room-based architecture (multiple games can run independently).
+- ✅ Deployed and managed on **AWS EC2** with **PM2** for uptime.

 ## Built With
 * Next.js